devassistant/guidelines-fedora/guidelines-da.md

 DevAssistant provides an easy extendability through Assistants.
-These assistants are normally distributed via the [DevAssistant Package Index](https://dapi.devassistant.org).
-If you, however, want to include an Assistant into the main Fedora repositories, you can do so.
+These assistants are normally distributed via the [DevAssistant Package Index](https://dapi.devassistant.org) in the form of DAP (DevAssistant Package) files.
+If you want to include a DAP into the main Fedora repositories, you can do so.
 This document outlines the rules involved.

-##How to package an Assistant
+##How to package a DAP

-We recommend you use the tool [dap2rpm](https://github.com/devassistant/dap2rpm), which creates a SPEC file from your package automatically.
+We recommend you use the tool [dap2rpm](https://github.com/devassistant/dap2rpm), which creates a SPEC file from your DAP automatically.

 ##Naming guidelines

-* Every package name must start with ``dap-``, which is followed by the name of the Assistant itself, all lowercase.
+* Every (RPM) package name must start with ``dap-``, which is followed by the name of the Assistant itself, all lowercase.
 For example, the package ``Openscad`` will be called ``dap-openscad``.
 * There is no difference between packages that provide Assistants, and those that provide only auxiliary files, snippets, metapackages etc.